Mahimajy/CapX/README.md

 Buy/Sell Signals: Possible trading signals based on spikes in positive or negative sentiment.
 Market Sensitivity: Which stocks are most sensitive to social media sentiment.

-# Contributing
-Contributions are welcome!
-If you have ideas for improvements or new features, please feel free to submit a pull request